-If you hold shares in street name, you must vote by giving instructions to your bank or broker.
+If you are a beneficial owner, you must vote by giving instructions to your bank or broker.
 You should follow the voting instructions on the form that you receive from your bank or broker.

-How will my proxy be voted?
+Q. How will my proxy be voted?